The Kelley School of Business represents more than 100 years of excellence in business education.

 School celebrates 75 years as part of the International Business Forum in Wiesbaden, Germany.

-School renamed the Kelley School of Business in honor of E. W. Kelley, BS'39 (pictured here with his wife, Wilma).
+School named the Kelley School of Business in honor of E. W. Kelley, BS'39 (pictured here with his wife, Wilma).

 Indiana Business This Week begins in partnership with WRTV and WFYI.